neuroglia-io/asyncapi/README.md

 Note the usage of the following attributes:

-- `AsyncApi`: Marks a class for code-first `AsyncAPI` document generation.
+- `AsyncApiV2`: Marks a class for code-first `AsyncAPI` document generation.
 Used to provide information about the API (licensing, contact, ...)
-- `Channel`: Marks a method or class for code-first `AsyncAPI` channel generation.
+- `ChannelV2`: Marks a method or class for code-first `AsyncAPI` channel generation.
 Used to provide information about the channel marked methods belong to.
-- `Operation`: Marks a method for code-first `AsyncAPI` operation generation.
+- `OperationV2`: Marks a method for code-first `AsyncAPI` operation generation.
 Use to provide information about the `AsyncAPI` operation.

 #### 2.1.
 Generating documents manually